 Some of the companies here owe some of their success to the coronavirus pandemic, while some saw a hit during this time and have bounced back.

 If you hadn’t heard of Zoom before the pandemic, you certainly will have now, especially if you were the one tasked with setting your grandparents up on it over the phone.
-Nevertheless, let’s explain for those who haven’t taken part in several hundred Zoom quizzes in the last six months.
+Nevertheless, let’s explain for those who’ve never taken part in several hundred Zoom quizzes.

 Zoom is a video conferencing platform.
 In the increase of remote working and distance education during the coronavirus pandemic, there was a huge increase in the use of Zoom and similar products.
 It was also used for online socialising with loved ones while in lockdown.